'Jashyah Is One Of Our Own:' East Orange Mayor Pleads For Community's Help To Find Missing Teen Jashyah Moore

 “We are pleading with anyone within earshot: If you see Jashyah, if you hear or overhear someone talking about Jashyah, please contact us on all the tip numbers provided on our missing persons posters,” said East Orange Police Chief Phyllis Bindi.

+“When you talking about a kid, I have daughters, I have a granddaughter, I have nieces and nephews.
+If you take this kid, you taking my kid.
+That’s community,” crisis interventionist Hassans Kirby said.

-Authorities said video showed an older man pay for Moore at the deli, but he was identified and cooperated with investigators.
+Authorities said video showed an older man pay for Moore at the deli, but he was identified and spoke to investigators.
+Police have also spoken to the teenager’s stepfather, a former East Orange cop, who is involved in a domestic violence case against her mother.

+Police said there is no foul play suspected and both individuals are cooperating.

 On Saturday, search teams turned their attention to a pond inside Monte Irvin Park in nearby Orange.
 The Essex County prosecutor and sheriff told CBS2 they’re leaving “no stone unturned.”